TaiwoG1/TerraformInfrastructureAutomation-MultiTierWebStack/README.md

 <br/>

 Server Core Post-Deployment Configuration:
-Issue: Standard IIS deployment was not immediately reachable due to Guest OS firewall restrictions and a lack of GUI tools.
+Challenge: Standard IIS deployment was not immediately reachable due to Guest OS firewall restrictions and a lack of GUI tools.
 Solution: Leveraged PowerShell to remotely configure the Windows Firewall and rebind IIS to Port 8080 to align with Load Balancer health probes.
 <br/>